amod2/BahiKhata/README.md

 # BahiKhata
-# This is the  Digital Bahikhata for all kind of Business.
+# This is the  Digital Bahikhata Mobile Application for all kind of Business.